Monism and dualism in international law: Examples

 In some countries, such as the United Kingdom, the dualist view is predominant.
-International law is only part of British national law once it is accepted in national law.
+International law is only part of UK national law once it is accepted in national law.
 A treaty "has no effect in municipal law until an Act of Parliament is passed to give effect to it."

 In other countries this distinction tends to be blurred.

 In the vast majority of democratic countries outside the Commonwealth, the legislature, or part of the legislature, participates in the process of ratification, so that ratification becomes a legislative act, and the treaty becomes effective in international law and in municipal law simultaneously.
 For instance, the Constitution of the United States provides that the President "shall have power, by and with the advice and consent of the Senate, to make treaties, provided two-thirds of the Senators present concur" (Article II (2)).
 Treaties ratified in accordance with the Constitution automatically become part of the municipal law of the United States.

 The United States has a "mixed" monist-dualist system; international law applies directly in US courts in some instances but not others.
 The Constitution's Supremacy Clause states that treaties are part of the supreme law of the land, as suggested by the quote above; however, the U.S. Supreme Court, in Medellín v.
 Texas (2008), held that some treaties are not "self-executing."
 Such treaties must be implemented by statute before their provisions may be given effect by national and sub-national courts.
 Similarly with regard to customary international law, the Supreme Court stated, in the case of The Pacquete Habana (1900), that "international law is part of our law".
 However, it also said that international law would not be applied if there is a controlling legislative, executive, or judicial act to the contrary.